Chin up! Chest out! March!

 آگے سے کور، دایئں بایئں ڈریسنگ ، اور بازو کا جھولا

-The town folks would come out of their shops and houses to watch the parade.
-It was quite a pageant — the colorful band in Scottish kilts, the smartly turned out boys in green uniform marching to the beat, and Raja running up and down the bazaar, blowing his whistle and shouting orders.
+Town folks would come out of their shops and houses to watch the parade.
+It was quite a pageant — the colorful band in Scottish kilts, the smartly turned-out boys in green uniform marching to the beat, and Raja running up and down the bazaar, blowing his whistle and shouting orders.

 At the head of the parade would be Fazal-e-Elahi, the bandmaster, in a kilt and a beret cap with a woolen knob at the top, directing the band with the bandmasters’ staff — that long stick with a large bulbous, silvery knob at the top end.

 Women in the neighborhood overlooking Shinkiari Road would come out, standing in the half-open doors and on rooftops, to watch the parade.